Table of contents

 |---|---|---|

-Every(duration) | Wrap in a periodic ticker loop | — |
+Every(duration) | Run periodically on a fixed interval | — |

 WithFailureBackoff(d) | Duration between restarts | 15s (suture default) |

-WithFailureThreshold(n) | Max failures before giving up | 5 (suture default) |
+WithFailureThreshold(n float64) | Max failures before supervisor gives up | 5.0 (suture default) |

-WithFailureDecay(r) | Rate failures decay per second | 1.0 (suture default) |
+WithFailureDecay(rate float64) | Rate at which failure count decays (per second) | 1.0 (suture default) |

-WithBackoffJitter(j) | Random jitter on backoff | — |
+WithBackoffJitter(j) | Random jitter on restart backoff | none |

 WithTimeout(d) | Max time to wait for graceful stop | 10s (suture default) |